cloudify-cosmo/docs.getcloudify.org/content/installation/from-script.md

 {{< /gsHighlight >}}

-{{% gsNote title="Installing within a virtualenv" %}}
-If you're already within a virtualenv when running the script and have not supplied the `--virtualenv` flag, the script will install Cloudify within the currently active virtualenv.
-{{% /gsNote %}}

-### Installing the latest milestone release
+### Install the latest milestone release
-Run the following command in order to install that latest bleeding edge release:
+Run the following command to install that latest development milestone release.

 {{< gsHighlight  bash  >}}
 $ python get-cloudify.py --pre
 {{< /gsHighlight >}}

-### Installing a specific version
+### Install a specific version
-Run the following command in order to install a specific version of Cloudify:
+Run the following command to install a specific version of Cloudify:

 {{< gsHighlight  bash  >}}
-$ python get-cloudify.py --version 3.2a4
+$ python get-cloudify.py --version [_3.2a4_]
 {{< /gsHighlight >}}

-Full list of PyPi versions is [available here](https://pypi.python.org/pypi/cloudify/json).
+The complete list of PyPi versions is [available here](https://pypi.python.org/pypi/cloudify/json).